Ted Cruz Agrees To Debate Alyssa Milano On Gun Control

 In response, Milano challenged Cruz to a debate.

 “I’d love to come in and meet with you on the gun issue and many other issues that include life, liberty and the pursuit of happiness, @tedcruz and also, 1 Peter 4:8,” she tweeted.
 “I’ll be in DC next week.
-We can live-stream the meeting so the American people can hear your bullshit 1st hand.”
+We can live-stream the meeting so the American people can hear your bulls*** 1st hand.”

 Cruz accepted the offer, saying he would be “happy” to discuss approaches to stop gun violence and the Constitution.